Welcome to 4 metres, the friendly band.

 I’m now active on the 4 metre 70MHz amateur band, monitoring 70.450MHz.
 It’s been twelve years since I was last on the band so I’m really looking forward to it.
 I have an Anytone FM radio, thanks to my old mate, Nick, a local radio amateur.
 My aerial is Sirio CX 4-68 vertical fed with RG8X coax.
 My QTH is Worthing, on the Sussex coast.
 Give me a call!

-There are now twelve of us in the Worthing and surrounding area regularly lurking or chatting on four metres.
-Our regular net is at 7-30pm every Friday on 70.400MHz.
+There are now thirty-three of us in the Worthing and surrounding area regularly lurking or chatting on four metres.
+Our regular net is at 7-30pm local time every Friday on 70.400MHz.
 Please call in, if you can hear us.
+We have an afternoon net at 2pm local time on 70.450MHz.
 Also, we try to monitor the FM calling frequency 70.450MHz as often as we can so give us a call.

 We often chat on the calling channel as there is more chance of us being joined by anyone monitoring the channel.
 However, we will gladly QSY if asked.